Orcapt/orca-pip/docs/guides/STORAGE_SDK_GUIDE.md

 # Storage SDK Guide

-Complete guide to using Lexia Storage SDK and building custom storage integrations.
+Complete guide to using Orca Storage SDK and building custom storage integrations.

 ## Table of Contents